 Now that according to Marc Andreessen “Software is eating the world,” more and more companies look for Agile as the rescue to address the challenge of digitalization.
-This makes complete sense, because if every company becomes a software company (also if it doesn’t know it yet) and if Agile is the approach for software development, why not taking Agile to the company level?
+This makes complete sense, because if every company becomes a software company (also if it doesn’t know it yet) and if Agile is the approach for software development, why not take Agile to the company level?

 However, some people (including some consultants) treat the concept of Agile as the ultimate hammer that can be used to nail anything – no matter if it’s really a nail or not.
 Thus, you can see advice as using a product backlog at the board level, substitute management meetings with daily stand-ups, and visualize all work using a Kanban board.
 All these techniques might be helpful, but be aware that they will not make any company Agile.